Skip to content

 The #1 thing districts should do is collect and analyze their own data to drive decisions.
 Districts can be looking at information like:

-Austin ISD is a perfect example they used the real-time dashboard and reporting tools in the absence and substitute management tools (formerly Aesop) in Frontline Absence & Time to determine that they needed to double the size of their substitute pool.
+Austin ISD is a perfect example — they used the real-time dashboard and reporting tool in Frontline Absence & Time to determine that they needed to double the size of their substitute pool.
 The online tools and resulting changes they made allowed them to hit 100% fill rates.

 2. Improve the Substitute Hiring Process